 2. Instant bio and personality

-Providing your social media bios are up to scratch and you’ve been posting great value-adding content, anyone who comes across your material can get a snap shot of exactly who you are and what you do.
+Providing your social media bios are up to scratch and you’ve been posting great value-adding content, anyone who comes across your material can get a snapshot of exactly who you are and what you do.
 You’ll also be demonstrating your knowledge and passion for your field as well as some character and personality.
-You’re instantly more likeable to a journo or potential customer than a corporate email address or website!
+You’re instantly more likable to a journo or potential customer than a corporate email address or website!

 Social media is the perfect way to portray yourself as an industry expert and get your brand’s personality across.

 Focus on the ‘why’ in your Twitter bio.

 3. Press releases and blogs

 Social media is the perfect medium to both share and follow up your press releases.
 All self-respecting journalists are on Twitter and use it constantly to keep up with news and developments in their sector and geographical location.
 Sending a tweet is both less intrusive and more instant than having to construct follow-up email after email.
 Remember you can simply link the press release you have written as a PDF or web page in the tweet itself – utilise the functionality of these platforms!
 This is how to speak the language of the modern-day journalist by making everything fast and convenient.